komuw/komu.engineer/blogs/timeScaleDB/README.md

 docker-compose logs -f log_collector
 ```

-The `log_emitter` container runs on a python2.7 container whereas
+The `log_emitter` container is your application that writes/emits logs to a named linux Pipe.
-the `log_collector` container runs on a python3.7 container
+the `log_collector` is an agent that reads logs from the said named linux pipe and sends them to a `timescaleDB/postgres` container

 ##### Linux named pipe/FIFO: